December 28, 2011 @ 10:12 PM

 Let’s start off with a few facts.
 According to the Aspartame Information Center website, aspartame, an artificial sweetener 200 times sweeter than table sugar, is found in more than 6,000 products - the most well-known being diet soda.
 This translates into a multi-million dollar industry.
 Second, the safety of aspartame has been affirmed by the U.S. FDA 26 times since it was approved in 1981; however the debate over its safety or lack thereof, is still underway - even today 30 years later!
 This raises two important questions:

-How bad must it be to warrant such attention ......
+- How bad must it be to warrant such attention and create such ......

 December 14, 2011 @ 4:10 PM